CumulusNetworks/docs/content/cumulus-linux-50/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Troubleshoot-Layer-1.md

 Mellanox switches vary in their support of high power modules.
 For example, on some Mellanox Spectrum 1 switches, only the first and last two QSFP ports support up to QSFP power class 6 (4.5W) and only the first and last two SFP ports support SFP power class 3 (2.0W) modules.
 Other Spectrum 1 switches do not support high power ports at all.
 Consult the {{<exlink url="https://cumulusnetworks.com/hcl" text="Cumulus Linux HCL">}} and the hardware manufacturer specifications for exact details of which ports support high power modules.

-Broadcom switches do not restrict power levels on a per-port basis; the power rating is done for the entire SFP or QSFP power bus.

-Cumulus Linux supports power classes up to 7 (5.0W) on each Broadcom QSFP port, but the total power rating must remain below the total power rating per bus.

 The total bus power rating is the default power rating per port type (SFP: 1.5W, QSFP: 3.5W) multiplied by the number of ports of each type present on the bus.

-On Broadcom switches, since not all modules pull the full power rating, it possible to insert one high power module in a fully populated switch without issue.
-If more high power modules are needed, then ports should be left empty to account for the extra power required by the high power module.

 To see the requested and enabled status for high power module, refer to the output of `sudo ethtool -m`.
 The following output is from a device of power class between 1-4 (1.5W to 3.5W).
 High power class is not requested by the module or enabled by the switch.